Carl's Blog

 Continue Reading...

 Sleep is one of the most important assets to our health.
-It's when our bodies and minds rebuild to be ready for the next day.
-Even with proper nutrition and a solid exercise routine, progress will be slow and uncomfortable if you don't give your body sufficient time to recover.
-This is one of the reasons why people can fall off a program if they feel they're doing everything right.
+It's when our bodies and minds rebuild to be ready for the next day.Ā Even with proper nutrition and a solid exercise routine, progress will be slow and uncomfortable if you don't give your body sufficient time to recover.
+This is one of the re...

 Continue Reading...